Plant and leaf hoppers

 • Best practice use of nitrogenous fertilizers, such as split application.

-• Manage grassy weeds and remove volunteer rice plants to help prevent some hopper species from existing between rice crops.
+• Remove grassy weeds and volunteer rice plants to help prevent some hopper species from existing between rice crops.

 • Hoppers have many important predators and parasitoids that help keep populations in check.
-This should be protected through minimising pesticide use.
+This should be protected through minimizing pesticide use.

 Chemical management

-• Minimise the use of pesticides as over-use can result in rapid pest resurgence as a result of the destruction of natural enemies
+• Minimize the use of pesticides as over-use can result in rapid pest resurgence as a result of the destruction of natural enemies

 • Spraying of damaged plants will be ineffective if hoppers have already moved away.

 • Apply chemicals only if the insect population reaches 10 hoppers per hill.
-Spray (dimethoate at 2 ml per 1 litre of water) where the hoppers are.
+Spray Chlorantraniliprole 18.5% (0.2 ml per 1 liter of water) where the hoppers are.
 Only patches where hoppers are dense need to be sprayed.

 Print Friendly, PDF & Email